The world opened up to her colour...

 “The world opened up to her colour”.
 9 x 12 mixed media on watercolour paper.

-I carved my own leaf stamps for gold leafing.
-I did not have gold leaf so I used some really old bronze sheets of leafing paper that I must have had in my art stash since the 1990s.
+I was really happy that I could use up the old bronze sheets of leafing paper that I must have had in my art stash since the 1990s.
 This was a new technique and had I followed instructions the first time, I would have been finished sooner.
+I glued on the leafing sheets the wrong way and I had to start that over.
 Live and learn once more!

 The acrylics are watered considerably so that they give the effect of watercolour.
 This is a technique I learned (and am far from having mastered) from artist Lauren Rudolph.
-You can see her amazingly vivid paintings by visiting her website here: http://www.laurenrudolph.com
+You can see her amazingly vivid paintings by visiting Lauren's website.

-I have used this technique before, here Letting troubles float away
+I have used this technique before, here in Letting troubles float away.

 I added stamped lettering (store bought) in the background, and the colours were achieved using Neocolours II.
 Pitt Pastel pens were used in hair as well.